What is modified car insurance?

 Be aware that not all modifications will add value to your car!
 However much you like the spoiler you paid a lot of money for, your insurer may not take the same view!

-Specialist modified car insurers will be able to agree a level of cover which reflects your car’s true value, so there will be no nasty surprises if you need to make a claim for loss or damage.
+Specialist modified car insurers will be able to agree on a level of cover which reflects your car’s true value, so there will be no nasty surprises if you need to make a claim for loss or damage.

 What about young drivers?